tsedio/tsed-vitepress-theme/docs/tutorials/swagger.md

 One of the feature of Ts.ED is the model definition to serialize or deserialize a JSON Object based on JsonSchema (See [model documentation](/docs/model.md)).

-A model can be used on a method controller along with [@BodyParams](/api/common/filters/decorators/BodyParams.md) or other decorators.
+A model can be used on a method controller along with @@BodyParams@@ or other decorators.

 <<< @/tutorials/snippets/swagger/model.ts